 Madam Speaker, I want to highlight this to demonstrate that everything that the Opposition and their analysis in the contribution lacks merit.
 It lacks credibility and therefore the analysis of the budget is simply driven by political machinations and considerations.
 How can we object to a budget that allows increasing maternity leave?
 How can we object to a budget that allows an introduction of paternity leave?
 How can we object to a budget, Madam Speaker, that inculcates the culture of savings and giving \$1,000 for babies.
-Madam Speaker, how can you object as the Honourable Usamate very eloquently stated about the merit of having Workers Compensation.
+Madam Speaker, how can you object as the Honourable Usamate very eloquently stated about the merit of having Workers Compensation put under ACCF.

 Madam Speaker, this is the point that they have come to this debate without any evidence based on empirical evidence, no facts.
 They had in fact completely missed out mentioning a number of people who have actually talked highly about the economy.
 But their contribution in the past couple of days has been predominantly personalised, implicitly or directly racialised.
+Implicitly or indirectly, racial chauvinism is coming to it too, Madam Speaker.